fixouttech/fixout/README.md

 # Getting started

-How to start analysing a simple model:
+How to start analysing a simple model (let's say you have trained a binary classifier on the [German Credit Data](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data)):

 ```python